Withdrawal and Return to the College

 A student may choose to withdraw during the semester because of an unexpected circumstance or opportunity, or because their capacity to function in an academic environment is compromised to the extent that they cannot meet the academic requirements for their classes and/or reside safely on campus.
-Whatever the reason for withdrawal, the student will be expected to remain away from the college for the semester following their withdrawal from the college.
+Whatever the reason for withdrawal, the student will be expected to remain away from the college for the semester following their withdrawal.

 Return to the College after Withdrawal

-Students returning from any withdrawal, taken for any reason, must request readmission.
-Detailed information about the process is available on the Class Dean’s website.
+Students returning from any withdrawal, taken for any reason, must apply to return.
+Detailed information about the process is available on the Class Dean's website.

-In the case of a medical withdrawal, the student must provide documentation of treatment to the director of the Schacht Center, the associate director for medical services, or the associate director for counseling services.
+In the case of a medical withdrawal, the student must provide documentation of treatment to the director of the Schacht Center.
 The documentation must address regained functional capacity through evidence of any of the following:

 - completion of coursework elsewhere (the Administrative Board may require a certain amount of credit at its review upon the student’s withdrawal)

 - engagement in a full-time activity such as employment (letter from supervisor)

 If students are unable to engage in above activities due to disability-related reasons, modification to this requirement will be considered as a reasonable accommodation.
 In these circumstances, other readiness documentation will need to be provided.